jcalpickard/querent.py/README.md

 - examples/: Provides usage examples for better understanding (to come)
 - notebooks/: Contains Jupyter notebooks for exploratory analysis (stretch goals)
 - tests/: For unit tests ensuring code reliability (???)

+## Project context

+Querent.py is part of a broader research initiative, "Xamota," using reflexive software development to explore the intersections of intuitive, embodied knowledge and structured data schemas.
+This project is being developed in collaboration with [@timcowlishaw](https://github.com/timcowlishaw) as part of our sprawling, collaborative Python-for-ethnography skill exchange, "[Enxaneta](https://github.com/timcowlishaw/enxaneta)."

+**Related projects:**

+- [Humus](https://github.com/timcowlishaw/humus): A "composting" database that forgets things, developed by Tim Cowlishaw.

+Together, these programmes form a tiny experimental software ecosystem, exploring alternative approaches to data, knowledge, and software development in ethnographic contexts.

 ## Contribution